Georgetown football player charged in fatal shooting did not know of robbery plans, defense attorneys say

 The driver told police that “he knew Williams was armed” before they set out but did not see a gun in his hands, according to the arrest affidavit.
 Police said there were five phone calls between Williams and Thomas within six minutes shortly before they met near 14th and Taylor streets NW.
 “The driver told police that he believed the meeting involved drugs,” according to the affidavit, which lays out the driver’s account.

-Authorities said the two men in the back of the vehicle — both armed — got out and Thomas got in and handed Williams something.
+Authorities said that the two men in the back of the vehicle — both armed — got out and that Thomas got in and handed Williams something.
 The driver told police that he saw money in Williams’s hands but that it was never given to Thomas.

-Court documents say the driver told police the two armed men returned to the vehicle and one said something that indicated a robbery.
+Court documents say the driver told police that the two armed men returned to the vehicle and one said something that indicated a robbery.
 Then he heard a gunshot and saw Thomas fall from the vehicle.
-Back inside the vehicle, the driver heard the passenger — believed to be Williams, say, “I didn’t know you were going to shoot …”
+Back inside the vehicle, the driver heard the passenger — believed to be Williams — say, “I didn’t know you were going to shoot . . . ”

 One of the other men replied that Thomas had “reached for something,” according to the account in the affidavit.
-Police said that they found a knife under the injured Thomas, and that he had been shot once in the leg with a firearm that holds .40 caliber rounds.
+Police said that they found a knife under the injured Thomas and that he had been shot once in the leg with a firearm that holds .40-caliber rounds.
 He died at a hospital.

 Defense attorneys David Knight and Pierce Suen with the District’s Public Defender Service argued in court papers that Williams did not know a robbery had been planned or was about to take place.